-The NTRK genes (1, 2 and 3) exist in each of the cells within our body and contain the information for making three highly similar proteins: TRK-A, TRK-B, and TRK-C. The normal (wild type) TRK proteins are receptors mostly found on the surface of cells of the nervous system.
-Their role is to receive signals from neighboring neurons to instruct cells to grow and divide1.
-It is highly uncommon, and scientists don’t fully know the reason why NTRK genes can randomly join with (also called “fused to”) other non-related genes.
-The NTRK-fused genes can sometimes produce new NTRK fusion proteins that did not exist previously in the cells.
-These new NTRK fusion proteins are super-active and promote endless cell growth and division.
+There are 3 NTRK genes (1, 2, and 3) that contain the information for making three similar proteins: TRK-A, TRK-B, and TRK-C. The normal TRK proteins are receptors mostly found on the surface of cells of the nervous system.
+Their role is to receive signals from neighboring neurons to instruct cells to grow and divide.1 It is rare but the NTRK genes can fuse with other non-related genes which then produce new NTRK fusion proteins that promote uncontrolled cell growth and division in cancer cells.

 When and how should I have NTRK fusions biomarker testing?

 There are several ways to test for NTRK fusions.
 All testing should be done in CLIA-certified laboratories.
-It is highly recommended to confirm positive results in one test by using another technique.
+It is recommended that all positive results be confirmed using one of the other available methods.